tersesystems/terse-logback/guide/src/doc/docs/guide/ringbuffer.md

 There are two implementations of ring buffer logging, in the `logback-ringbuffer` module: one that is threshold based, and another which is marker based.

 TODO Finish this

+See [Triggering Diagnostic Logging on Exception](https://tersesystems.com/blog/2019/07/28/triggering-diagnostic-logging-on-exception/) and [Diagnostic Logging: Citations and Sources](https://tersesystems.com/blog/2019/10/05/diagnostic-logging-citations-and-sources/) for more details.